 In The Kitchen

 Everyone has to eat, right?
-Treat someone to a cookbook that they’ll love.
+Whether it is traditional mince pies or a kitchen gadget, treat someone to a cookbook that they’ll love.
 Whether it’s a Jamie Oliver, Gordon Ramsay or Nigella Lawson is completely up to you.
 Maybe you can find a camping cookbook for lovers of the great outdoors or some specific to the food of a country like Italy or Brazil.
 You don’t need to buy new either, check out the book shelves of your nearest charity shops.
 Other ideas for the kitchen are recipe cards for those who have perhaps recently moved into their own home.

 Like we mentioned above, head to a charity shop and pick up a cheap photo frame.
 Get a friend to take a photo of you – all phones have decent cameras these days.
 Then get it printed out, pop it in the frame and give it to your parents this year.
 They’ll love having an up to date photo of their kids for the wall or their desk.
 This is a great idea if you have your own kids too, perfect presents for Grandparents!

 A pen and paper can be the most beautiful of gifts.
 With so many bargain shops on the high street you can pick up a notebook for a pound or two and when you combine it with a pen you’ve got a great gift.
 What they use it for is up to them.
 Writing songs, poems, keeping a journal.
 Maybe write your own little note in the front inside cover so you can encourage their creativity.
 Calendars and diaries are also brilliant cheap Christmas gifts.